Trying Naturism for the First Time at St. Martin's Orient Beach

 Soon I came upon some gorgeous driftwood and a pile of conch (pronounced CONK) shells, so I picked up two of the bigger shells and a piece of driftwood and took them along.
 (NOTE: It is now against the law to take conch shells home as souvenirs; you can be heavily fined for trying.)

 On the way back, I noticed a few more young (nude) women sitting near the dunes about 30 yards from the water’s edge.
-All three of them got up and headed toward me.
+All three of them got up and headed toward me, walking naked with my conch shells at the water's edge.
 Having been writing since I was nine years old, I conjured up the image of Woody Allen, and the myriad of psychobabblistic thoughts that would go through his mind in such a situation.

 "They're beautiful," one said.